 - Abiding to the norms of this programme EESL will install 219 million tube lights and LED bulbs, energy efficient ceiling fans of 5.8 million and streetlights of 7.2 million.
 And all these products will be sourced from private manufacturers and suppliers.

-- The programs will use a large sum of the investment to evade 170 million tons of CO2 greehouse gas emission and will avoid an projected 10 GW of extra generation capacity.
+- The programs will use a large sum of the investment to evade 170 million tons of CO2 greenhouse gas emission and will avoid an projected 10 GW of extra generation capacity.

 - The programme alone will increase the energy saving efficiency up to 50% of the India’s target of 19.6 GW, which was specified in India’s Nationally Determined Contributions (NDCs) under the Paris Accord.